Madhu2186/little-lemon-restaurant/README.md

 ## 📌 Project Overview

-The **Little Lemon Restaurant Website** is designed to provide customers with an engaging online experience.
-It includes information about the restaurant, menu items, gallery, testimonials, reservation form, contact information, and responsive navigation.
+The Little Lemon Restaurant Website is a modern, responsive web application developed using HTML, CSS, and JavaScript.
+It provides an engaging user experience with an interactive menu, online reservation form, image gallery, testimonials, contact section, and responsive navigation.
+The project demonstrates front-end web development skills, including responsive design, animations, and user-friendly interfaces.

 ---